stackbit-projects/panoramic-sloth-1bc53/content/pages/index.md

         position: 'CEO and founder, A Company'
         content: >-
           Mia did an awesome job with our house.
 I love the way the colours intermingle and the tiling selections are top notch.
+I would not hesitate to recommend Mia.
       - author: Dianne Ameter
         avatar: images/dianne-ameter.jpg
         avatar_alt: Dianne Ameter's photo